Fall 2024

 Materials and Equipment

-Course materials will be supplied by the Hand and Machine lab.
-Students are strongly encouraged to purchase their own 3D printer for the class.
-We recommend the the Creality3D Ender 3 Pro, which can be purchased for under $250.
-Lab printers are available for shared use for students who do not have the resources to purchase their own printer.
+Students must purchase their own 3D printer and filament for the class.
+We recommend the the Creality3D Ender 3 Pro.
+A limited number of lab printers are available for loan for students who do not have the resources to purchase their own printer.